The FCO file release process

 Whole files, whole documents or parts of documents may be closed or retained for a specified and approved period if the content is deemed to be sensitive.
 If only part of a document is withheld, sensitive content will be redacted (blanked out).

 Information can be closed under Freedom of Information Act (FOI) exemptions.
 Information can only be closed if the FCO makes an application for closure to the Advisory Council on National Records and Archives.
 Once the specified period of closure has expired, the FCO must re-review the closed material and either release it or submit an application for a further period of closure.
 The exemptions which the FCO uses most frequently for closure are Section 27 (international relations), Section 38 (Health and safety) and Section 40 (personal information).
 Closed information is held by The National Archives (TNA) securely and separately from open records.
 Under Section 66 of the Freedom of Information Act, TNA is responsible for answering Freedom of Information requests for closed material (in consultation with government departments).
-Further information on the legal basis and process for closing information is available in the TNA publication Access to Public Records (p.7ff.)
+Further information on the legal basis and process for closing information is available on the Access to Public Records pages of the TNA website.

 The FCO may also retain information under Section 3(4) of the Public Records Act.
 Applications for retention are made to the Advisory Council.
 Retained information is held by the FCO for a specified period and the FCO is responsible for answering any Freedom of Information requests for retained material (please see the FCO’s home page on gov.uk for details of how to make an FOI request to the FCO).
-The commonest grounds for retention are described on pages 26-27 of the TNA’s Access to Public Records.
+The commonest grounds for retention are described on the Access to Public Records pages of the TNA website.
 Records can be retained on grounds of sensitivity, for business use by the department or because of a backlog of records awaiting review.

-In some instances, the Lord Chancellor has given his approval for the retention of specific categories of records of a similar character across government departments.
+In some instances, the Lord Chancellor gave his approval for the retention of specific categories of records of a similar character across government departments.
 This means departments are not required to apply to the Advisory Council on a case-by-case basis to retain qualifying records.
-The most widely used is the Security and Intelligence Instrument which covers records relating to security or intelligence service activities.
+An example is the Security and Intelligence Instrument which covers records relating to security or intelligence service activities.

 Recent transfers to The National Archives of formerly retained information